f2knpw/Parrot-Disco-Formation-flight/README.md

 ## How to fly  (User Manual)
 plug each ESP32 into each chuck.
-If you use a regular servo wire then beware of the polarities...
+If you use a regular servo wire then beware at the polarities...
 - Red wire is 5V
 - white (or yellow) wire is SBus out pin
 - black wire is Gnd